 Besides the type of lock you choose, you also need to consider the size of the lock.
 They are measured across the width of the lock.
 The most common sizes of locks used for self storage are 1 3/4, 2 and 2 3/4.
 Anything larger than a 2 3/4 will not fit on the door latch.
-One thing to keep in mind is the smaller the lock is, the easier it will be for someone to remove it.
-So, you want to choose the largest lock you can for the latch, which will just add another layer of protection against unwanted visitors.
+One thing to keep in mind: the smaller the lock, the easier for someone to remove it.
+You want to choose the largest lock you can for the latch to add another layer of protection.

-And lastly, if you have a storage unit with outdoor access, make sure you choose a lock designed for the outdoors.
+Lastly, if you have a storage unit with outdoor access, make sure you choose a lock designed for the outdoors.
 The direct sunlight, rain, snow and extreme temperatures from outside can affect the durability of the lock.
 Stainless steel is the recommended material for an outdoor lock because of its durability.
-If you have an indoor access storage unit, you can choose either an outdoor or indoor use lock, as it will not be exposed to the elements.
+If you have an indoor access unit, choose either an outdoor or indoor use lock.
+It won’t be exposed to the elements.

 With this information in mind, it’s no surprise that we will always recommend a disc lock when using self storage.
 We want your stuff to be safe and secure just like you do.
 The lock you choose is the best defense against someone entering your storage unit without your permission.
-We offer disc locks for sale in our rental office, so you can easily get the best lock without having to shop around.
+We offer disc locks for sale in our rental office!
+You can easily get the best lock without having to shop around.

 It may seem like a simple step; just buy a lock and you are good to go.
 However, all locks are not created equal and you want to be sure to purchase the correct size and style.
-If you have any questions about locks and how to choose the best one, you can contact any of our property managers or fill out our contact form.
+If you have any questions about locks, please contact any of our property managers or fill out our contact form.